 Overcome the emotional difficulties that are holding you back.

 Psychotherapy, or talk therapy, can help people improve relationships; address mental health concerns, illness, and emotional difficulties; reduce trauma symptoms; and handle other life situations that make it difficult to be introspective, to feel grounded and content, and to move forward positively with life.
-The goals of psychotherapy can include knowing yourself better so you can accept all of you; developing purpose and a sense of meaning in life; reducing, managing or eliminating troubling symptoms; alleviating emotional, psychological or even somatic pain; helping you discover how to be more fully you; improving self-esteem and self-efficacy; and especially increasing your sense of wellbeing.
+The goals of psychotherapy can include knowing yourself better so you can accept all of you; developing purpose and a sense of meaning in life; reducing, managing or eliminating troubling symptoms; alleviating emotional, psychological or even somatic pain; helping you discover how to be more fully you; improving self-esteem and self-efficacy; and especially increasing your sense of wellbeing and wholeness.

 There are three phases in psychotherapy that emerge organically and will facilitate you reaching these goals.
 They are:

-- Ending.
+3.Ending therapy.
 This phase of psychotherapy involves evaluating where you began and where you are now.
 It involves solidifying what you have learned, resolving any outstanding ruptures and feeling satisfied and content with your life and yourself.
 This is the phase where you end your relationship with the therapist.
 Many people find endings have been painful; this ending is a good opportunity to experience an ending that is healthy, joyful and nurturing.

 Psychotherapy is not meant to change you; it is meant to find you.